Find a Stray Cat?

-What To Do When You Find a Stray Cat: Stray cats can be spotted in just about every state across the nation.
+Stray cats can be spotted in just about every state across the nation.
 If you happen upon find a stray cat, whether they’ve strolled right up to your front door or you spot them out in a public area, it’s important to be cautious and take the right steps in helping or caring for them.
 Ensure both your safety and the safety of the cat by keeping these tips in mind:

-Is It a Stray or Someone’s Pet?
+Is It a Stray, or Someone’s Pet?

 Some cat owners allow their feline companions to roam freely outdoors.
 Unless your property is far from neighboring homes, it’s good to consider first whether the cat that found its way to you is an outdoor cat that simply wandered off their familiar path.
 Though not all cat owners place a collar on their outdoor pets, check for a collar or identification tag before assuming it’s a stray.
 If the cat has contact information on a tag, reach out to the owner and work with them to get their pet home safe.

-IF THE CAT IS HURT OR SICK
+Is CAT IS HURT OR SICK?

 If the Cat is in Danger